Chapter

 The enemy attack was more concentrated on the northwest corner of the

-battle, itself.
-David Hearne has already given a good account, which he
+battle.
+In his book, David Hearne has already given many great details, which he

 took from eyewitness accounts of the people who were there.
 Sergeant